How to decide on where to live: Things for expats to consider

 Proximity to schools

-If you have school-going children, this is one of the most important factors to consider.
+If you have school-going children, this is one of the most important factors to consider when choosing where to live.
 Choosing a school for expat children is difficult.
 For many expat families the location of the school may well dictate the neighbourhood they live in.
 If the school you choose has a school bus service, you may have more flexibility.

 Proximity to your work